What are you looking for?

 The idea for an IAS in the Netherlands was born in Leiden in 1959.
 Initially, the aim was to establish a European institute for all disciplines of science, but the process of establishing such an institute was long and arduous, so the plan was abandoned – for the time being.

-The idea remained dormant until 1970, when buildings that suited the institute’s objectives perfectly become available in the Dutch town of Wassenaar.
+Over many years what would come to be NIAS was shaped, formed, nearly forgotten and reformed anew – throughout, Uhlenbeck played the drumbeat of support.
+In 1970 the buildings that suited the institute’s objectives perfectly, became available in the Dutch town of Wassenaar.
 At this time, the Ministry of Science and Education decided to allocate money for the purchase of these suitable buildings at the Meijboomlaan.
 And so, in 1970, the Netherlands Institute for the Advanced Study of Humanities and Social Sciences was founded.
 In addition to the institutes in Princeton and Stanford, NIAS was the third institute of its kind in the world and the first in Europe.
 Its design was based on that of Stanford’s institute.
+The Uhlenbeck Lecture, named after NIAS’ founder, is delivered every year at NIAS as one of the highlights of the NFA-Day (NIAS Fellows Association).

 NIAS became a part of the Royal Netherlands Academy of Arts and Sciences (KNAW) back in 1988 – a position it still holds today.